Combinatorial frameworks for cluster algebras: Introduction

-When $B$ is of infinite Cartan type, the Cambrian framework is not complete.
+When $\Cart(B)$ is of infinite type, the Cambrian framework is not complete.
 The incompleteness of the Cambrian framework is the result of a fundamental obstacle: every cone in the Cambrian fan intersects the Tits cone of the Coxeter group associated to $B$.
 But cones in the (conjectural) fan defined by $\g$-vectors do not all intersect the Tits cone.
-In a forthcoming paper, the authors construct a complete framework for $B$ of affine Cartan type and use it to prove many many of the conjectures from \cite{FZ-CDM,ca4} for such $B$.
-In another forthcoming paper, the second author and Hugh Thomas construct a complete framework for an arbitrary skew-symmetric exchange matrix $B$.
+In a forthcoming paper, the authors construct a complete framework for exchange matrices $B$ such that $\Cart(B)$ is of affine type and use this framework to prove many of the conjectures from \cite{FZ-CDM,ca4} for such $B$.
+In another paper \cite{ST}, the second author and Hugh Thomas construct a complete reflection framework for an arbitrary acyclic exchange matrix $B$.
+(See Theorem~\ref{ST frame}.)
 Their framework is constructed from the representation theory of quivers.